laravel/docs/cashier-paddle.md

     $user->subscription('default')->pause();

 When a subscription is paused, Cashier will automatically set the `paused_from` column in your database.
 This column is used to know when the `paused` method should begin returning `true`.
 For example, if a customer pauses a subscription on March 1st, but the subscription was not scheduled to recur until March 5th, the `paused` method will continue to return `false` until March 5th.
+This is done because a user is typically allowed to continue using an application until the end of their billing cycle.

 You may determine if a user has paused their subscription but are still on their "grace period" using the `onPausedGracePeriod` method: